nicholascok/MNE/README.md

 # MNE
 voxel terrain generation with natively implemented graphics (no external libraries, even the standard library is avoided when possible).

-NOTE: bad code, done primarily for educatinoal value.
+NOTE: bad code, done primarily for educational value.

 ### Development
 ---